Back injury at work claims

 The most important things to remember when claiming for a back injury at work:

-- Under Health and Safety and Manual Handling laws, it is your employer’s responsibility to keep you safe
+- Under UK Health and Safety and Manual Handling laws, it is your employer’s responsibility to keep you safe.

-- You have three years from the date of the accident/diagnosis to make a claim
+- You have three years from the date of your back injury or your diagnosis to make a claim.

 - The amount of compensation you may be able to claim depends on the severity of the injury, loss of earnings and changes to your lifestyle.

 Get the best legal team on your side